Flambeau League

 The Flambeau League is a former high school athletic conference with its membership concentrated in northwestern Wisconsin.
-Founded in 1940 and disbanded in 1970, the conference and its member schools belonged to the Wisconsin Interscholastic Athletic Association.
+Founded in 1939 and disbanded in 1970, the conference and its member schools belonged to the Wisconsin Interscholastic Athletic Association.

 History

+1939-1950

-The Flambeau League was formed in 1940 by six small high schools in northwestern Wisconsin: Butternut, Draper-Loretta, Fifield, Glidden, Tripoli and Winter.
+The Flambeau League was formed in 1939 by five small high schools in northwestern Wisconsin: Butternut, Draper-Loretta, Fifield, Glidden and Winter.
 Original members were located in four counties (Ashland, Lincoln, Price and Sawyer) and the conference was named after the Flambeau River, which ran through the conference's geographic area.
+During that same time period, there was a conference running concurrently called the Flambeau-Soo League, which contained current Flambeau League and former Soo Line Athletic League schools.
+There were five dual members for most of this alignment's history with the exception of the 1945-46 season, when Fifield was solely a member of the Flambeau-Soo League.
+This dual-conference arrangement lasted until 1946, when the Flambeau-Soo was disbanded.
+Former Flambeau-Soo League members Prentice were immediately welcomed into the Flambeau League for the 1945-46 school year, along with the re-entry of Fifield.

+1950-1962

-Prentice joined the Flambeau League as its seventh member after leaving the 3-C Conference in 1943.
-Membership remained stable until 1952, when Draper-Loretta was consolidated with fellow conference member Winter.
-Hawkins moved over from the similarly named Flambeauland Conference to replace them, keeping the roster at seven schools.
+The entry of Tripoli into the fold brought the Flambeau League to seven members for the 1950-51 season.
+Two years later, the Flambeau League lost Draper-Loretta when it was consolidated into fellow conference member Winter.
+Hawkins moved over from the similarly named Flambeauland Conference to replace them, maintaining the size of the membership roster at seven.
 Three years later, the Flambeauland Conference disbanded, and former members Ingram-Glen Flora joined as the Flambeau League's eighth member in 1955.
 Their time in the league would be short-lived, as they were merged with Tony in 1961 to form the new Flambeau High School, with the new school inheriting Tony's Lakeland Conference membership.
 The next year, Fifield was consolidated into nearby Park Falls, and two schools displaced by the cessation of the 3-C Conference (Rib Lake and Westboro) entered the Flambeau League as replacements, increasing membership back to eight schools.

+1962-1970

 In the late 1960s, the Flambeau League continued to lose members to both rural school district consolidation and membership in other conferences.
 Hawkins and Westboro left the conference in 1967, with Hawkins' consolidation into Ladysmith and the folding of Westboro into Rib Lake.
 In 1968, Winter left to join the Lakeland Conference, decreasing the roster to five member schools.
 The conference lost another member in 1969 due to Tripoli's consolidation into Prentice's district.
 The four remaining schools competed for one more season before disbanding the Flambeau League in 1970.
 Butternut and Glidden joined the Indianhead Conference, Prentice became members of the Lakeland Conference and Rib Lake was accepted into the Marawood Conference.